-Metrics that are assessed at least once every two years and represent important activities conducted by security programs and contribute to the overall evaluation and determination of security program effectiveness.
-For the FY 2023 FISMA cycle, there are 20 supplemental metrics to review.
-The remaining metrics will be evaluated in the FY 2024 cycle, and an update to this guide will provide guidance for those metrics.
+Supplemental metrics are metrics that are assessed at least once every two years, and represent important activities conducted by security programs and contribute to the overall evaluation and determination of security program effectiveness.
+For FY 2023 FISMA, there were 20 supplemental metrics to review.
+FY 2024 includes 17 supplemental metrics to review.